ellipsephp/session-start/README.md

 # Using the start session middleware

 This middleware use the default php session mechanism adapted to Psr-7 request and response flow.
-It disable the default php session cookie and attach one to the produced Psr-7 response instead.
+The default php session cookie is disabled and the session id is manually stored in a cookie readed from the Psr-7 request and attached to the Psr-7 response.

 By default values returned by `session_name()` and `session_get_cookie_params` are used to build the session cookie.
 An optional array of options can be given to the middleware in order to overwrite those default values: